Hamsath/MyRepository/README.md

 My first README file.
-As usual no one will read this.

-Adding a second linel.
-This is completely a develop branch.

-Adding a new feature!
+This website helps setup your album and songs.
+ An album can contain any number of songs.
+ The website is not yet completed.